Historic mills of the Atlanta area: Howell's Mills

 Howell's Mill was located near Atlanta.
 Named after Clark Howell, it was located on Peachtree Creek.
 Its original site was located just west of where the road bearing its name, Howell Mill Road, crosses the creek.

 There were actually several Howell's Mills.
 In addition to the most well-known mill on Peachtree Creek, the Howell family established two other mills on Nancy Creek to the northwest.
 The mill located south of West Paces Ferry Road and Nancy Creek was known as 'Charley Howell's Mill', after Charles Augustus Howell (born Nov.
 1845), one of Clark Howell's sons.
 It is now the site of the Hardin Construction Company.

 The Atlanta Humane Society is located on Howell Mill Road, leading one former morning show host on a local radio station to call it "Howlllllll" Mill Road when doing their pet of the week segments.

 Johnston's Mill

-Johnston's Mill was owned by William Johnston (1789-1855) and was a landmark of Federal military operations in the summer of 1864.
+Johnston's Mill was owned by William Johnston (1789–1855) and was a landmark of Federal military operations in the summer of 1864.
 It was on Briarwood Road between Buford Highway and I-85 on the North Fork of Peachtree Creek.

 Lee's Mill

 Between Fayetteville and Tyrone on the Flint River.
 The road runs from the intersection with GA 92 in Fayetteville (New Hope Road is the continuation of the thoroughfare) to Sandy Creek Road outside of Tyrone.
 A roundabout was recently added midway along the road due to the construction of Veteran's Parkway.
 It is cited on the 1864 Civil War Military Atlas.

+South of the Hartsfield-Jackson International Airport, and near the towns of Forest Park and Riverdale, is another mill named Lee's Mill.
+It was built during the Civil War by the father of pioneer W.J.
+Lee.
+The mill would be named after W.J.
+Lee, who was also the county surveyor, and would own the mill afterwards.
+Lee's Mill operated since then, until 1933 after the death of W.J.
+Lee.

+Floods by the Flint River, and nearby tributaries such as Sullivan Creek and Mud Creek, erode what is left of Lee's Mill's ruins.
+Luck Stone, a Virginia-based company, owns the land at Lee's Mill.
+Lee's Mill can be accessed via Lee's Mill Road, in northern unincorporated Clayton County, and the mill is located by the Flint River and Sullivan Creek.